A Semester in Urbino, Italy – Spring 2020

 - History of Food and Culture (3 cr.) – Transfer credit info TBD.

-- Fundamentals of Seeing with Mobile Photography (3 cr.) — JL MC 311 Meets Greenlee majors 300-level skills requirement.
+- Fundamentals of Mobile Photography (3 cr.) — JL MC 311 Meets Greenlee majors 300-level skills requirement.
 All participants must register and complete the sequence of five courses listed above.*

 - Minimum cumulative GPA of 2.5.